ProEnterprise/docs/docs/www/docs/user/videos/learn/setup-wizard.md

 **Duration: 2:28**

-After successful setup of ERPNext account, on the first login, you will see Setup Wizard.
+After successful setup of Pro Enterprise ERP account, on the first login, you will see Setup Wizard.
 The Setup Wizard helps you quickly setup your masters like your company, Items, Customer, Suppliers and will also setup a basic website with this data.